 University Housing strives to comply with section 504 of the Rehabilitation Act, the Americans with Disabilities Act as amended by the ADA Amendments Act of 2008 (ADA), the Fair Housing Act, and other applicable federal and state regulations that prohibit discrimination on the basis of disability.
 We are committed to providing equal access to housing for all students living on campus with qualifying disabilities.
 True to our mission to create inclusive communities, University Housing permits service and assistance animals in all residential facilities.
 To qualify for an service or assistance animal, a student must:

-- Register with the Disability Services Office
+- Register with the Disability Resources Office

 - Complete the University Housing service / assistance animal request form